Infrapink/calconv/README.md

-This is calconv, a program to convert between various calendars.
+#61;7803;1cThis is calconv, a program to convert between various calendars.
 It's my first real program, started in order to teach myself Python when I had downtime during the 2020 Covid-19 pandemic.

 REQUIREMENTS
 ============